SDG 14 - Strategic Initiatives

 - Hazardous Waste

-Watershed Management: Minimize Alteration of Ecosystems
+Minimize Alteration of Aquatic Ecosystems

-Western is located within the Thames River watershed, with the Thames River and Medway Creek flowing through the campus.
-The university is committed to minimizing impacts on local aquatic ecosystems through a continuously evolving set of practices, including:
+Western University has a plan to minimize physical, chemical, and biological alterations of local ecosystems, including aquatic ecosystems.
+Located within the Thames River watershed, the Thames River and Medway Creek flow through Western’s campus.
+The university is committed to minimizing impacts on these local aquatic ecosystems through a continuously evolving set of practices, including:

-- Western Open Space Strategy: restricts development in the forested areas along the Thames River and Medway Creek to preserve biodiversity.
+- Western Open Space Strategy: Restricts development in the forested areas along the Thames River and Medway Creek to preserve biodiversity.

-- Campus Master Plan: restricts development on floodplain regions in accordance with the Upper Thames River Conservation Authority regulations.
+- Campus Master Plan: Restricts development on floodplain regions in accordance with the Upper Thames River Conservation Authority regulations.

-- Hazardous Chemical Waste Policy: prevents contamination of the local ecosystem.
+- Hazardous Chemical Waste Policy: Prevents contamination of the local ecosystem.

 - Ontario Environment Assessment Process: New build sites are reviewed by the Ministry of the Environment, Conservation and Parks and denied if there are environmental concerns.

-- Waste Streams @ Western: works to divert waste from landfills.
+- Waste Streams @ Western: Works to divert waste from landfills.

-- Green Spaces & Gardens: maintained with native vegetation and invasive species management.
+- Green Spaces & Gardens: Maintained with native vegetation and invasive species management.

-- Disposable plastic water bottles: not sold on campus.
+- Disposable plastic water bottles: Not sold on campus.

 - Public sustainability commitments: Western is a signatory to regional, national, and international public sustainability commitments, including those related to aquatic ecosystems.